Straight combining canola – tips

 Pre-harvest spray applications have two goals to prepare a canola crop for straight combining – weed control and desiccation.

 • If weed control is the goal, assess the weed situation before spraying.
 Moderate to heavy infestations of annual or grassy weeds should be sprayed out pre-harvest.
 Good control can be provided pre-harvest for perennial weeds as well.
-If waiting for post-harvest, weeds need up to four to six weeks of regrowth after harvest and may need three times the active ingredient for the same control.
+If waiting for post-harvest, weeds need four to six weeks of regrowth after harvest and may need three times the active ingredient for the same control.

-• If desiccation (crop and weed dry-down) is the goal for straight combining, this decision should wait until just before harvest – for two reasons: (1) Crops may dry down naturally, especially if conditions are warm and dry.
+• If desiccation (crop and weed dry-down) is the goal for straight combining, wait until just before harvest – for two reasons: (1) Crops may dry down naturally, especially if conditions are warm and dry.
 (2) Diquat desiccant can only be applied once the crop has 90 per cent brown seed throughout.

 For details on products and timing, read the Canola Encyclopedia on pre-harvest options for canola.